Page loading...

 Signal Battalions

-31st Signal Battalion (Heavy Construction) - Dudhkundi (See CBI Unit Histories)
+31st Signal Battalion (Heavy Construction) - Dudhkundi; China (See CBI Unit Histories)

 Co.
 A - Rupsi